 Impact

 A use‑after‑free flaw in the codecs component of Google Chrome on Windows allows an attacker who has already compromised a renderer process to execute code outside the sandbox, potentially leading to full system compromise.
-This vulnerability is classed as high severity and is identified as CWE‑416, a classic use‑after‑free weakness that destroys memory safety guarantees.
+This vulnerability is classed as CWE‑416 and CWE‑825, indicating a classic use‑after‑free weakness combined with improper use of uninitialized or unsafe memory, both of which destroy memory safety guarantees.

 Affected Systems